 NUSSLI Project Organization in Dubai

-Apart from the Luxembourg pavilion, NUSSLI Adunic will also be implementing the structures of other Expo participants such as Germany and Belarus.
-In addition, NUSSLI Adunic will also be responsible for the structural implementation of the exhibition in the French pavilion and the conceptional blueprints of the exhibition in the Kazakh pavilion.
+Apart from the Luxembourg pavilion, NUSSLI also be implemented the structures of other Expo participants such as Germany, Monaco, Baden-Wuerttemberg, Japan, Kazakhstan, France, China, Austria, and Belarus.
 Since mid-2018, the Swiss event construction company has been deployed on site with project teams.
 The early establishment of the Expo project organization allowed the teams to intimately familiarize themselves with the situation on site.
 Furthermore, this also allowed the complex planning and implementation, and in particular the materials procurement, personnel deployment, and the exchange of know-how to be optimized.

 About Expo 2020